takis104/WiCHORD-chord-application-P2P-Wireless-Sensor-Network-IoT/README.md

 ## 2. Journal Paper on MDPI Sensors: "WiCHORD+: A Scalable and Sustainable Chord-based Ecosystem for Smart Agriculture Applications"
 To be added later...

-## Repository Contents (Code)
-- Simulator Application of the Chord Protocol overlay on sensor networks in Python, with the following contents:
-  * Chord Network Build Operation
-  * Node Join/Leave Operation
-  * Node Lookup Query Operation
-  * Calculation of Lookup Query Path Length
-  * (WiCHORD+): Calculation of total number of Node IDs (contacts) stored for each sensor node on the network
-  * (WiCHORD+): Calculation of the average number of sensor nodes involved on a Join/Leave/Lookup Query resolution
-- Chord protocol overlay for LoRa Wireless Sensor Networks in Arduino C++
-  * Supported LoRa MCU Board: LILYGO TTGO T-Beam v1.1 ESP32

 ## Future Work
 To be added later...